|6/3/2017 1:00:00 PM|

 Pope John XXIII Elementary School in North Portland and graduated from

 Portland's Benson Polytechnic High School in 1981.
-He graduated from

 the University of Portland in 1985, then worked as a mechanical